 Application Fee Requirements

-There is a fee assoiciated with each licensing and firm application.
-The Board accepts only check or money order unless renewing a license or firm online.
+There is a fee associated with each licensing and firm application.
+The board accepts only check or money order unless renewing a license or firm online.
 Checks and money orders can be made out to the New Mexico Public Accountancy Board.
-If renewals are not received or postmarked by the expiration date a late fee will be assessed.
-Please visit the Fees page for specific application fee amounts.
+If renewals are not received or postmarked by the expiration date, a late fee will be assessed.
+Please visit the fees page for specific application fee amounts.